dethcrypto/dethcode/docs/supported-explorers.md

-Ethereum Code Viewer supports the following blockchain explorers:
+DethCode supports the following blockchain explorers:

 <!-- Run `yarn supported-explorers` in packages/ethereum-viewer to generate this list. -->